-- the complexity of evidence collection for the task - local conditions eg layout of the assessment environment. - amount of additional support available (eg to capture image) video evidence), staggered starts etc. - whether there are any peak times where there is a love evidence to collect that will need additional support or any that are quieter.
+- the complexity of evidence collection for the task - local conditions eg layout of the assessment environment. - amount of additional support available (eg to capture image) video evidence), staggered starts etc. - whether there are any peak times where there is a loof evidence to collect that will need additional support or any that are quieter.

 It is advisable to trial the planned arrangements where pessible during formative assessment, reviewing the quality of evidence caretured and manageability.
 It is expected that for straight forward observations, (and unless otherwise specified) no more than eight candidates will be observed by a single tutor store time, and the number will usually be forward than this maximum.
-The last factor to the control of the fewer than this maximum.
+The least factor to be identically a least of the least o fewer than this maximum.
 The key factor to consider is the logistics of collecting sufficient evidence.